 In your web hosting cPanel, create an “Addon domain”.
 Enter the new domain name you’ve chosen for your website.

 Every cPanel is different but they share similarities in how they name the important features.
 Look for AddOn or Add-On Domains.

 Click the Addon button and type the name of your new domain.

 Return to the cPanel main area and open File Manager.
 Check that the folder has been created.
 Check under the public_html folder or the Web folder.
 Once you verify that the folder exists, move on to the next step

 Step 2: Copy the WordPress files

-Copy the files from the original domain name folder to the new folder.
-(FastComet has one of the easiest to use cPanel’s and administration area.
+Copy the files from the original website folder to the new one.
+(FastComet has one of the easiest to use cPanels and administration area.
 If you get into trouble, their support is excellent and quick to respond)

 Open the original folder and select all the files and folders.
 A quick way to do this is to click the Select All button near the top of File Manager.